-If someone is injured on your property, they may choose to sue you for any damages (“costs”) related to the injury.
+If someone is injured on your property, they may be able to sue you for any damages (“costs”) related to the injury.

 The success of their case will largely depend on whether or not a jury would find you liable for the person’s injuries.

-Generally speaking, your liability will depend on two central questions:
+Generally speaking, your liability will depend on two questions:

 - Why was the person on your property in the first place?